What is Maturity Matching / Hedging Approach?

 Difficult to Implement

-It is one of the best strategies or ideal strategy, but it is challenging to implement.
-Exactly matching the maturity of assets with their source of finance is practically not possible.
+It is one of the best or ideal strategies, but it is challenging to implement.
+Exactly matching the maturity of assets with their finance source is practically impossible.
 There is quite a lot of uncertainty on the current asset’s side.
-One cannot precisely predict at what time, the debtor will pay or what time the sales will occur.
-Once the credit sales take place, the ball goes in the court of the customer.
+One cannot precisely predict when the debtor will pay or what time the sales will occur.
+Once the credit sales take place, the ball goes into the customer’s court.

 Risks Still Persist